Ruturaj4/jimmy_wrangler/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── figures        <- Generated graphics and figures to be used in reporting

 --------